platformio/platformio-docs/projectconf/advanced_scripting.rst

     post:post_extra_script1.py
     post_extra_script2.py

-This option can be set by global environment variable :envvar:`PLATFORMIO_EXTRA_SCRIPTS`.
+This option can also be set by global environment variable :envvar:`PLATFORMIO_EXTRA_SCRIPTS`.

 Construction Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~